brunorijsman/dske-python/docs/developer-guide.md

 We register the `dske_authentication` function as a middleware for HTTP.
 This gives us access to the body in a request before decoding and the body in a response before encoding.

+However, when we are in the middleware code, it is too late to allocate a signing key from the PSRD pool.
+For this reason, the signing key is allocated in the main application logic code and passed to the middleware using a temporary HTTP header `DSKE-Signing-Key`.
+The middleware extracts the signing key from the temporary header, uses it to compute the signature, adds the `DSKE-Signature` header, and removes the temporary `DSKE-Signing-Key` header.

 ## Share encryption